Cleverse/go-utilities/README.md

 ## address

-Ethereum address utilities package. (a [go-ethereum](https://github.com/ethereum/go-ethereum) helper library)
+High efficient and minimal utilities library that will help you to work with Ethereum addresses easier. (a [go-ethereum](https://github.com/ethereum/go-ethereum) helper library)

 [See here](address/README.md).